chaoticgd/ripped_apart/README.md

 **The v1.x releases are not intended for use with the PC version!**

 Features currently include:
+- Support for Linux.
 - Extract the games files.
-- Install mods from .rcmod files.
+- Install mods from .rcmod or .stage files.
 - Convert PS5 textures to .png or .exr files.
-- View 3D model wireframes.
 - Many miscellaneous development tools.

 ## Building